closeio/tasktiger/README.rst

 - ``connection``

   Redis connection object.
-On python 3, decode_responses should be set to True to avoid encoding problems.
+The connection should be initialized with ``decode_responses=True`` to avoid encoding problems on Python 3.

 - ``config``